PDF | XML

 Scope Note

-Harriet Monroe (1860-1936), poet and founding editor of Poetry: A Magazine of Verse, gave her personal papers as well as the business files of Poetry to the University of Chicago Library.
+In 1931, Harriet Monroe presented her poetry library, her personal papers, and the editorial files of Poetry magazine to the University of Chicago.
 The personal papers have no direct relationship to her career as an editor but relate to her own literary interests, her family, and her friends.
 Nevertheless her deep involvement with Poetry is reflected in her personal correspondence and diaries.

-The Harriet Monroe Papers comprise 10.5 linear feet of literary and family correspondence, drafts of her poems and her autobiography, A Poet's Life, and papers related to lectures, essays, and her anthology, The New Poetry.
-The material is arranged according to the following outline.
+The Harriet Monroe Papers comprise seventeen linear feet of literary and family correspondence, diaries and memorabilia, and manuscripts of Monroe's writings, including poems, her autobiography, A Poet's Life, lectures, essays, and the anthology, The New Poetry.
+The material is organized into eight series.

 Series I: CORRESPONDENCE